 Amador City California

-Amador City is a small gold rush town along Highway 49 with a population of around 200 folks.
+Amador City is a small California Gold Country boom town along Highway 49 with a population of around 200 folks.
 A walking tour of the town takes you past the 1879 Imperial Hotel, Mooney Saloon, Koehler Bakery, and the Amador Hotel is one of the city’s oldest structures.
 Stop by the Whitney Museum (open weekends) to learn about the history of Amador City.

 The town of Sutter Creek is the most walkable town in Gold Country.
 There are plenty of reminders of the great Gold Rush era that can be seen on foot, like Knight Foundry, the Sutter Creek Cemetery, and Preston Castle —one of the oldest and best-known reform schools in the United State.

 Walking Tours are an excellent way for guests of any age to explore the Black Chasm Cavern.
 A wooden walkway has been constructed to take you through the main room of the cavern and show off the unique rock formations hanging from the ceiling. – 15701 Pioneer Volcano Rd, Volcano, CA 95689